cybercoinc/skyslope-graphql-bulk-export-api/README.md

     }
     ```

-6. If needed, you can also add variable object:
+6. If needed, you can also add a variable object:
     ```
     {
         "createdAfter": "2020-01-23",